nxproject/node/docs/README_MINIO.md

 # NX.Node - Minio

-Minio is the document storage system in the NXProject.
+Minio is the document cloud storage system in the NXProject.
 Its use is automatic when you use either the **Proc.File** or **Route.File** modules.
 As all AWS S3-compliant system use a bucket structure and not a folder structure, the NX Project file manager maps a pseudo-file tree into buckets.
 Each folder is a bucket which holds all files in the folder as well